Project

 [4] These are dropped without warning because they can be removed without affecting the matching behavior.

-[6] When targetting ES2018, \b and \B are replaced with a lookbehind/lookahead solution.
-For other targets, they are carried over as is, but generate a warning because they only recognize ASCII word chars in JavaScript (irrespective of the u-flag).
+[5] When targetting ES2018, \b and \B are replaced with a lookbehind/lookahead solution.
+For other targets, they are carried over as is, but generate a warning.
+They only recognize ASCII word chars in JavaScript, and neither the u nor the v flag makes them behave correctly.

 How it Works